Dresovense/orange3-textable/docs/doc/tables.rst

    :description: Orange Textable documentation, tables
    :keywords: Orange, Textable, documentation, tables

-Tables
+3. Tables
 ======

 Segmentations are to tables what a means is to an end.
 In this section, you will learn how to go from the ones to the others.
+(Changer texte??)

 .. toctree::
     :maxdepth: 1

     From segmentations to tables <segmentations_tables>
-    Converting between table formats <converting_table_formats>
     Counting segment types <counting_segment_types>
     Counting in specific contexts <counting_specific_contexts>
+    Tagging table rows with segments and labels <tagging_table_rows_label_segment>